billkarsh/Alignment_Projects/00_DOC/ptest_reference.md

 #### Resin Masking

 For EM images, use `matchparams::PXRESMSK=Y` to enable the generation of mask images that discriminate tissue (mask value 1) from resin (0).
+Resin is nasty for correlation based feature finding because we always normalize images first.
+Things that are very dark or very white like dirt are clipped off, yet resin produces middle values.
+The signal can easily be overwhelmed by resin as it matches to anything pretty well.
+However, the resmask procedure usefully identifies resin and we can exclude those areas.
 We make masks with utility function `0_GEN/Maths::ResinMask8()`.
 The algorithm is entirely heuristic but has proven very effective on EM images from different labs/scopes here at Janelia:

 1. Downsample by 8X or so.
 2. Apply Sobel edge filter 3 times to fill space with edges.